github/opensource.guide/overviews/desktop/index.md

 ### Your first commit

 All Git repositories are based on *commits*—snapshots of your code at a point in time.
-Before you can push your code up to GitHub, you need to make at least one commit.
+Before you can push your code up to GitHub.com, you need to make at least one commit.

 ![](http://cl.ly/image/0b353m1V0T3T/Image%202013-11-05%20at%203.11.16%20PM.png)